fnordoglargh/metametalmapper/README.md

 * [Metal Graph](http://metal-graph.com/): A graph showing the connections between Norwegian black metal bands, with data from M-A.

-Neither project mentions _how_ they get the presented data. _Metal Mapper_ aims at closing the gap for your own projects.
+Neither project mentions _how_ they get the presented data. _Meta Metal Mapper_ aims at closing the gap for your own projects.

 ## Highlights